 Do Laws Shape Attitudes?
 Evidence from Same-Sex Relationship Recognition Policies in Europe

-Understanding whether laws shape or simply reflect citizens’ attitudes is important but empirically difficult.
-We provide new evidence on this question by studying the relationship between legal same-sex relationship recognition policies (SSRRPs) and attitudes toward sexual minorities in Europe.
+Understanding whether laws shape or simply reflect citizens' attitudes is important but empirically difficult.
+We provide new evidence on this question by studying the relation between legal same-sex relationship recognition policies (SSRRPs) and attitudes toward sexual minorities in Europe.
 Using data from the European Social Surveys covering 2002-2016 and exploiting variation in the timing of SSRRPs across countries, we show that legal relationship recognition is associated with statistically significant improvements in attitudes toward sexual minorities.
-These effects are widespread across demographic groups, emerge only after the policies are adopted, and are not observed for views on other social issues.
+These effects are widespread across demographic groups but are consistently larger for more conservative groups in countries with less gender equality.
 Our results suggest that laws can exert a powerful influence in shaping societal attitudes.

-Keywords: Public opinion, Same-sex relationship recognition policies, LGBT attitudes
+Keywords: LGB attitudes, Public Opinion, Same-sex relationship recognition policies

 Suggested Citation: Suggested Citation